Why We Do It

-There are so many wonderful cancer patients and their families that I have met through my talks, each bring their own story and remind me and my lab just how much this is a disease of individuals.
-We need to find ways to rapidly detect all forms of cancer, and we need treatments for ALL forms of cancer that will work effectively each individual.
-We have the tools now to tackle these remaining problems and we know more about this disease than ever before BUT there is still plenty of work to be done!
+Translating research to impact those who are most affected is a goal of our cancer research projects.
+We are lucky to have met so many wonderful cancer patients and their families along the way, each bring their own story and remind us just how much this is a disease of individuals.
+We need to find ways to rapidly detect and treat ALL forms of cancer.
+We have the tools now to tackle this disease, and we know more about cancer than ever before BUT there is still plenty of work to be done!

-I want to say a huge HUGE thank-you to each and everyone who has donated or raised money for the Cancer Research Society, the Canadian Breast Cancer Foundation/Avon Foundation and the Canadian Cancer Society.
-My lab has been fortunate enough to be supported from these wonderful organizations and they can’t do their work without your support!!
+We want to say a huge HUGE thank-you to each and everyone who has donated or raised money for national organizations such as the Cancer Research Society, Brain Tumour Foundation of Canada and the Canadian Cancer Society.
+Our lab has been fortunate enough to be supported from these wonderful organizations and they can’t move research forward without you!
+We are also grateful for the support of national government funded research programs like NSERC (for our basic research program) and CIHR (for our cancer research).